pngwn/svelte-test/README.md

 # svelte-test

-Testing utilities for Svelte.
-Currently contains only a Jest transform and a require-extension-hook for Svelte components.
-These transforms also support svelte preprocessors.
+Transforms and examples for testing Svelte components.

+There are details on the transforms below.
+You can view example test setups in [`/examples/`](https://github.com/pngwn/svelte-test/tree/master/examples/).

 ---